NomicFoundation/hardhat/packages/hardhat-network-helpers/README.md

 # Hardhat Network Helpers

-The Hardhat Network Helpers are a set of utility functions to interact with the [Hardhat Network](https://hardhat.org/hardhat-network/docs).
+Hardhat Network Helpers is a library that provides a set of utility functions to interact with the [Hardhat Network](https://hardhat.org/hardhat-network/docs).
 You can read their full documentation [here](https://hardhat.org/hardhat-network-helpers/docs).

 ### Installation